opensearch-project/documentation-website/_security/configuration/yaml.md

 ## nodes_dn.yml

-`nodes_dn.yml` lets you add certificates' [distinguished names (DNs)]({{site.url}}{{site.baseurl}}/security/configuration/generate-certificates/#add-distinguished-names-to-opensearchyml) an allow list to enable communication between any number of nodes and/or clusters.
+`nodes_dn.yml` lets you add certificates' [distinguished names (DNs)]({{site.url}}{{site.baseurl}}/security/configuration/generate-certificates/#add-distinguished-names-to-opensearchyml) to an allow list to enable communication between any number of nodes or clusters.
 For example, a node that has the DN `CN=node1.example.com` in its allow list accepts communication from any other node or certificate that uses that DN.

 The DNs get indexed into a [system index]({{site.url}}{{site.baseurl}}/security/configuration/system-indices) that only a super admin or an admin with a Transport Layer Security (TLS) certificate can access.
 If you want to programmatically add DNs to your allow lists, use the [REST API]({{site.url}}{{site.baseurl}}/security/access-control/api/#distinguished-names).